dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 .. _opt_productizing_quantum_apps:

 ===========================================
-Integrating into Business Technology Stacks
+Integrating with Business Technology Stacks
 ===========================================

-This section provides insight into designing and preparing a hybrid application to be successfully integrated into a business's technology stack in a production environment.
-Hybrid applications can be easy to integrate into a business's technology stacks, in part, because such applications typically run batch-based, asynchronous operations, submitting problems to and receiving results from hybrid solvers in the Leap service.
+This section provides insight into designing and preparing a hybrid application to be successfully integrated with a business's technology stack in a production environment.
+Hybrid applications can be easy to integrate with a business's technology stacks, in part, because such applications typically run batch-based, asynchronous operations, submitting problems to and receiving results from hybrid solvers in the Leap service.